Are you a YouTuber?

 Generally, all YouTubers have high value that you don’t ever realize.
 A YouTuber can create content that can rival that of traditional media at a fraction of the budget and equipment.

-What makes you even more valuable and unique is that you carry a dedicated audience.
+What makes you even more valuable and unique among various YouTube networks is that you carry a dedicated audience.
 When Hollywood makes a movie, there is no guarantee how many people might watch it.

 However, as a YouTuber, you have a loyal fanbase in the form of your subscribers who actually want to watch your videos as soon as you upload it to your channel!

-What’s even more amazing is that if you have great personality, a skill, or something of value to offer to your viewers, you will become successful… regardless of what YouTube network will or will not do for you.
+What’s even more amazing is that if you have a great personality, a skill, or something of value to offer to your viewers, you will become successful… regardless of what YouTube networks will or will not do for you.

-That’s why it’s really important to weight your options and decide whether joining a YouTube network will benefit you more by joining or not joining.
+That’s why it’s really important to weigh your options and decide whether joining a YouTube network will benefit you more by joining or not joining.